International Workshop on ML, AI, Neuromorphic Computing

 Bio: Pedro David García is a Científico Titular at the Instituto de Ciencia de Materiales de Madrid (ICMM-CSIC).
 His research centres on disordered photonics and quantum photonics in disordered nanostructures, where he has studied Anderson localization and the interplay between fabrication disorder and light–matter interaction.
 This work has evolved naturally toward silicon cavity optomechanics and, most recently, neuromorphic computing using the nonlinear and complex dynamics of optomechanical resonators.
 He coordinates the EIC Pathfinder project NEUROPIC on this topic.

-Francesco da Ros
+Francesco da Ros , Technical University of Denmark

 Title: "Integrated photonic computing – from matrix-vector multipliers to reservoir computing"